Two in court over bribery of National Security Officer

 According to the Prosecutor, on August 1, 2021, at about 1930 hours, the accused persons had their trucks driven to the Axle Weight Weighing Point along the Accra Tema Motorway.

-Prosecution said Abubakar and Jabril whose trucks exceeded the permissible Axle Weight, conspired and bribed the complainant with GHC40, 000 and CFA 2.5 million to pay no attention to the excess weight of the trucks and not to subject them to the applicable laws.
+Prosecution said Abubakar and Jabril whose trucks exceeded the permissible Axle Weight, conspired and bribed the complainant with GH¢40,000 and CFA 2.5 million to pay no attention to the excess weight of the trucks and not to subject them to the applicable laws.

 The Prosecutor said the complainant caused the arrest of the accused and handed them over to the Police.